What TFML is

-1) TFML is body-based, not talk-based, based on an understanding that healing must be experienced rather than talked or thought through.
+1) TFML is body-based, not talk-based, based on the understanding that trauma is embodied and healing must be felt and experienced, not just talked or thought through.

-2) TFML is survivor-led, not clinician-led, based on a firm belief that survivors do not require to be cured or fixed but guided and supported to reclaim their power, heal, and grow from their traumatic experiences.
+2) TFML is survivor-led, not clinician-led, based on the belief that survivors do not require to be cured or fixed but guided and supported to reclaim their power, heal, and grow through and beyond trauma.

-Many people resonated with TFML’s approach and requested workshops, which Laura has since then offered to a diverse range of survivors.
-In an evaluation of her work conducted by UCL, it was found that survivors participating in TFML described the experience as ‘safe’, ‘supportive’, ‘healing’, and ‘empowering’.
-When asked about the future direction of TFML, all participants wished to see TFML as a longer intervention with weekly workshops.
-Based on this feedback, Laura is now developing TFML and furthering her research on the embodied experience of childhood trauma with the Institute of Psychiatry, Psychology and Neuroscience at King's College London.
-You can find out more on the Research page of this site.
+Many people resonated with TFML’s approach and requested workshops, which have since then been offered to a range of survivors.
+In an evaluation conducted by UCL, it was found that survivors participating in TFML described the experience as ‘safe’, ‘supportive’, ‘healing’, and ‘empowering’.
+When asked about the future direction of TFML, participants wished to see TFML as a longer intervention with weekly workshops.
+Based on this feedback, Laura is further developing TFML and doing a research project on the embodied experience of childhood trauma with the Institute of Psychiatry, Psychology and Neuroscience at King's College London.
+Find out more on the Research page of this site.

 TFML was highlighted in The Lancet Psychiatry through a series of twelve images published as covers for the journal’s 2019 editions, along with an article.
 The first sketchbooks and videos of TFML are held in the Central Saint Martins Museum Collection.